barebox/barebox/Documentation/devicetree/bindings/barebox/barebox,environment.rst

   be the label for MTD partitions, the number for DOS partitions (beginning with 0) or the name for GPT partitions.

-If the *environmnet* is located in a GPT partition, use ``6C3737F2-07F8-45D1-AD45-15D260AAB24D`` as partition type GUID.
+If the *environment* is located in a GPT partition, use ``6C3737F2-07F8-45D1-AD45-15D260AAB24D`` as partition type GUID.

 The file-path is the name of a file located in a FAT filesystem on the